 In case of Klebsiella liver abscesses (happen mostly in southeast Asia), in addition to the symptoms mentioned above, it also sends septic emboli to eye, meninges, and brain.
 Therefore symptoms of these organ systems can be present, and it can last after the liver abscess is drained.

-In the case of Echinococcus infection, there is an initial asymptomatic infection in a child.
+In the case of Echinococcus infection, there is an initial asymptomatic phase in a child.
 Years later some of these people will show clinical symptoms from reactivation of the infection.
 The clinical manifestations depend on the type, size, and site of the cysts present.
 Small cysts in non-vital organs can go undetected, but large ones in critical locations can cause compressive signs or rupture.
 Usual rate of cyst progression is 1 to 5 centimeters in a year.
 The liver is affected in two-thirds of cases of Echinococcus infection.
 Symptoms of compression usually start when the diameter is 10 cm and include biliary colic, cholangitis, obstructive jaundice, portal and venous obstruction, Budd-Chiari syndrome, bronchial fistula, If it ruptures, overt peritonitis or anaphylaxis will be present.

 After the history and physical, the next step is to obtain laboratory and diagnostic evidence to determine the cause of the patient’s chief complaint and confirm or rule out a liver abscess.
 Laboratory tests include a complete blood count with differential, tests for hepatocellular injury (AST, ALT usually elevated in half the cases), liver synthetic function tests (Prealbumin and INR), alkaline phosphatase (elevated around 90%), C-reactive protein, sedimentation rate, and blood cultures to rule out bacteremia.